-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 For the transition period fromto) Commission file number 001-37717 SE NSEONICS HOL DINGS.
-INC. • (Exact name of registrant as speci , Delaware (State or other jurisdiction incorporation or organization) 47-1210911 (I.R.S.
-Employer Identification No.) 20451 Seneca Meadows Germantown, MD 208 (301) 515-7260 376-7005 (Address and telephor ne number, including area code, o f registrant's principal executive offices) Sec curities registered pursuant to Sec tion 12(b) of the Act: Title of Each Class: Trading Symbol (s) Name of Each Exchange on whic h Dagistarad Common Stock, par value \$0.001 per NYSE American ii Registereu Securities registered pursuant to section 12(g) of the Ac et: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Ru ale 405 of the Securities Act.
-Yes \square No ⊠ Indicate by check mark if the registrant is not required to to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No ⊠ Indicate by check mark whether the registrant (1) has fi preceding 12 months (or for such shorter period that the days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has subm (§ 232.405 of this chapter) during the preceding 12 mor Indicate by check mark whether the registrant is a large growth company.
-See the definitions of "large accelerat the Exchange Act.
-Large accelerated filer ☐ Accelerated filer ☐ □ Non-accelerated fi ler ⊠ Smaller reporting compa ny ⊠ Emerging growth company □ If an emerging growth company, indicate by check mar financial accounting standards provided pursuant to Sec complying with any new or revised Indicate by check mark whether the registrant has filed financial reporting under Section 404(b) of the Sarbane report. \Box If securities are registered pursuant to Section 12(b) of the correction of an error to previously issued financial whether the financial statements of the re gistrant included in the filing reflect Indicate by check mark whether any of those error corregistrant's executive officers during the relevant recov ed compensation received by any of the Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b -2 of the Act).
-Yes □ No ⊠ As of June 30, 2023, the last business day of the registrate the registrant was approximately \$357 million based on As of February 23, 2024, 530,668,435 shares of commo on stock. \$0.001 par value, were o utstanding.
+(Mark One) oxdots ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE IE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2024 OR □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 0 01-37717 SENSEONICS HOLD INGS, INC. (Exact name of registrant as specific ed in its Charter) Delaware (State or other jurisdiction of incorporation or organization) 47-1210911 (I.R.S.
+Employer Identification No.) 20451 Seneca Meadows P Germantown, MD 2087 (301) 515-7260 (Address and telephone number, including area code, of r 5-7005 (Address and telephone number, including area code, of r Title of Each Class: Trading Symbol (s) Name of Each Exchange on which Registered Common Stock, par value \$0.001 per share SENS NYSE American Securities registered pursuant to section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by preceding 12 months (or for such shorter period that the registrant was required to file such days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that Indicate by check mark whether the registrant is a large accelerated filer, an accelerated file growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "small the Exchange Act. er, a non-accelerated filer, a smaller reporting company, or an emerging er reporting company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant has filed a report on and attestation to its mar financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by report. □ If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark who the correction of an error to previously issued financial statements. \Box ether the financial statements of the registrant included in the filing reflect Indicate by check mark whether any of those error corrections are restatements that require registrant's executive officers during the relevant recovery period pursuant to §240.10D-1( Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ As of June 28, 2024, the last business day of the registrant's last completed second quarter, the registrant was approximately \$206.8 million based on the closing price of \$0.40 per sha